tmnance/cognia-insightarium/README.md

 - `npm run lint` - Run ESLint
 - `npm run format` - Format code with Prettier

-## External API Integrations

-### LinkedIn API

-The LinkedIn integration is currently a placeholder.
-To implement:

-1. Create a LinkedIn app and obtain OAuth credentials
-2. Add credentials to `backend/.env`
-3. Implement the actual API calls in `backend/src/services/linkedInIntegration.ts`

-**Note**: LinkedIn doesn't have a direct "saved posts" API endpoint, so this integration may require alternative approaches.

 ## Future Enhancements

 - Insight generation and distillation